willsun88/japanese-handwriting-generator/README.md

 3. Download the Takao Gothic font, and place the TakaoGothic.tff file in the root directory of this repository.
 4. Run `python add_starting_images.py` to generate the font images.
 5. Run `python accumulate_data.py` to aggregate the data into one .npy file.
 (It might require 21 GB of free ram...)
 6. Run `python main.py --train --save` to actually train the model.
+(Add the flag `--progbar` to add a progress bar; requires tensorflow.)
 6. Run `python main.py --gen --load` to generate using a trained model on a set of validation data.

 ## Results (WIP)